 ResNet-based Generator.
-Motivated by the work of Zhu et al. [32], the present work's generator features a series of 9 residual blocks, which form the backbone of both the encoding and decoding processes.
+Motivated by [31], the present work's generator features a series of 9 residual blocks, which form the backbone of both the encoding and decoding processes.
 These blocks enable the model to handle deep feature extraction efficiently, preserving crucial details and structures essential for accurate map generation.